 Connect With Us

-- For academic advising contact your College's Academic Advising Centers.
+- All academic advising is done through the college.
+Contact your College's Academic Advising Centers.

 - For orientation questions (Open House, SLO Days, and WOW) contact New Student and Transition Programs.

 - For students who have served in the US Military or are the child/spouse of someone who served, reach out to the Center for Military-Connected Students for support and benefits.

 - For CP Scholars, TRIO Achivers, or EOP questions please contact them directly.